CINECA-project/wp4-federated-joint-cohort-analysis/4.2-federated-framework/README.md

 ### Deployment Scenario 2: Federated Genomic Analysis using Nextflow & GA4GH Compatible Services (WES & TES)

-Under this deployment scenario, CINECA WP4 partners can deploy a [Nextflow](https://www.nextflow.io/) manager (and Optionally a WES shim to make it fully compatible with GA4GH WES) which serve as a WES endpoint.
+Under this deployment scenario, CINECA WP4 partners can deploy a [Nextflow](https://www.nextflow.io/) manager (and optionally a WES shim to make it fully compatible with GA4GH WES) which serve as a WES endpoint.
 Nextflow executor in this scenario is [TESK](https://github.com/EMBL-EBI-TSI/TESK) which act as a TES endpoint.
 For data access, it is assumed the data is made available to the data staging area within the cluster.
 Figure 4, depicts this deployment model where a centralized WES (Nextflow manager) and federated TES (TESK) endpoints are deployed in several CINECA WP4 wide partners.

 #### Figure 4: Deployment Scenario 2